 Definitions of premium and catastrophe risk can be found in Appendix 2 Risk Definitions.
 Despite the diversified portfolio, risk concentrations and consequently severe claims may arise through, for example, exposures to natural catastrophes such as storms and floods.
 The geographical areas most exposed to such events are Denmark, Norway and Sweden.
-In addition to natural catastrophes, single large claims could have an impact on the insurance operations' result.
+In addition to natural catastrophes, single large claims could have an impact on the result of insurance operations.
 The negative economic impact of natural catastrophes and single large claims is effectively mitigated by having a well-diversified portfolio and a group-wide reinsurance program in place.
+The sensitivity of the underwriting result and hence underwriting risk is presented by changes in certain key figures in the table Sensitivity Test of Underwriting Result, If, 31 December 2019 and 31 December 2018.